 John Kelly, Ralph Sturm and Ben Wolfe most likely worked together closely and in cooperation with AFCRC-GRD's photochemists at Bedford, Mass. to work out the technical details of the video capture and filming.
 A test film was shot from the Lumicon's special monitor to verify that "Sputnik" could be photographed.5 Over the course of the project, John Kelly used four 100 ft. rolls of TRI-X film,15 of which 31 ft. captured Sputnik 1 rocket.
 The remaining 300 to 400 ft. probably was consumed in testing and calibrating the equipment and on the initial unsuccessful attempts to spot the satellite, which began on the morning of Thursday, October 10.
 John Kelly's expense report hints at the intensity of the effort: 271 miles of local auto travel and 56 hours of work (16 hours "straight", 40 hours overtime).15

 John Kelly quickly flew the Baltimore kinescope film to Boston, where it was developed and verified by scientists to show "Sputnik", and incorporated by WBZ-TV into its special program, broadcast less than 11 hours after it was filmed.5 Whether the complete kinescope of the broadcast has survived is unknown, but fragments are seen in newsreel footage and the aforementioned reminiscence by Dr. Karas.
-Some information is found in press coverage of the event.
+Information on its content is found in press coverage of the event.
 The Daily Boston Globe reported that Westinghouse credited the photochemists with recognizing the potential of the Lumicon to image Sputnik 1, and for having, "worked entirely on their own, without pay to bring about the filming of the satellite".
-The coordination between the scientists at AFCRC-GRD and the team at Baltimore was described as "the closest possible".3 The Christian Science Monitor reported that the motion picture had been "taken with the cooperation of the Air Force Cambridge Research Center and the Smithsonian Astrophysical Observatory at Cambridge, Mass."17 Reporting on Dr. Karas' comments on a limitation of the recording system - apparently it lacked a method to record the time - the Daily Boston Globe concluded, "even if the films have no real scientific use, they provided for thousands of New Englanders their first view of Sputnik."3
+The coordination between the scientists at AFCRC-GRD and the team at Baltimore was described as "the closest possible".3 The Christian Science Monitor reported that the motion picture had been "taken with the cooperation of the Air Force Cambridge Research Center and the Smithsonian Astrophysical Observatory at Cambridge, Mass."18 Reporting on Dr. Karas' comments on a limitation of the recording system - it lacked a method to record the time - the Daily Boston Globe concluded, "even if the films have no real scientific use, they provided for thousands of New Englanders their first view of Sputnik."3

 A Bendix light amplifying system called a Lumicon was employed.
 This is an electronic instrument comprising a highly developed closed circuit television system which intensifies light.
 The detector includes an optical imaging system, image orthicon camera tube and an amplifier.
 The monitor incorporated several amplifiers with a power supply and a 10 in. kinescope tube on which the intensified image is produced.
 The imaging system employed an 85 mm, f/1.4 lens.
 A timer was mounted adjacent to the kinescope tube face, to record the time of the event on each exposure.
-A 16 mm movie camera, set at 8 frames/sec, f/2.0 focused at 41 in. and employing Tri-X film, was used to photograph the kinescope tube.18
+A 16 mm movie camera, set at 8 frames/sec, f/2.0 focused at 41 in. and employing Tri-X film, was used to photograph the kinescope tube.19

 Two 16 mm Bell and Howell standard movie cameras were used to image Sputnik 1 rocket,5 mounted side-by-side, as evidenced by the position of the monitor on the film frame, which sometimes appears on the left side, and at other times on the right.
 In the present video, the transition from one camera to the other occurs at the splices after 10:18:03 UTC and 10:19:39 UTC.
 This setup provided for continuity at the ends of film reels, by starting the second camera just before the first one ran out of film.

-Four 100 ft. rolls of TRI-X film were used during the project,15 sufficient to record about half an hour at 8 fps.
+Four 100 ft. rolls of TRI-X film were used during the project,15 sufficient to record more than half an hour at 8 fps.
 Sputnik 1 rocket was captured on 31 ft., for a duration of 2m40s.
 The remaining 300 to 400 ft. probably was consumed in testing and calibrating the equipment and on the initial unsuccessful attempts to spot the satellite.

 WBZ-TV projected the Baltimore kinescope at 24 fps, perhaps unable to slow its projector to 8 fps.
 This resulted in Sputnik 1 rocket appearing to move 3 times too fast.
 The present video is the first known production with the correct frame rate.